Second Sons (group): Activities

+The group was first spotted publicly in March 2025 by the Canadian Anti-Hate Network at a soldier's cenotaph in Dartmouth, Nova Scotia.
 The Second Sons held their first public rally on August 30, 2025, at Brock's Monument in Queenston Heights Park, with over 50 people attending.
 The rally was condemned by Niagara-on-the-Lake mayor Gary Zalepa and Niagara Falls MPP Wayne Gates, both stating that "hate has no place in Canada".